adeesha-savinda/car-game-galle-road/README.md

-# car-game-galle-road
+# Car Game "Galle Road"
+## Using STM32F7 Discovery Board
-This is a project that has been done using the STM32F4 Discovery board with LPC1768 LCD display
+This is a project that has been done using the STM32F7 Discovery board with LPC1768 LCD display